cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 information value 31 (0b111_11111).
 It is not itself a data item: it is just a syntactic feature to close an indefinite-length item.

-If the "break" stop code appears anywhere other than directly inside an indefinite-length string, array, or map—for example directly inside a definite-length array or map—the enclosing item is not well-formed.
+If the "break" stop code appears anywhere where a data item is expected, other than directly inside an indefinite-length string, array, or map — for example directly inside a definite-length array or map — the enclosing item is not well-formed.

 ### Indefinite-Length Arrays and Maps

 Indefinite-length arrays and maps are represented using their major type with the additional information value of 31, followed by an arbitrary-length sequence of items for an array or key/value pairs for a map, followed by the "break" stop code ({{break}}).
+In other words, indefinite-length arrays and maps look identical to other arrays and maps except for beginning with the additional information value of 31 and ending with the "break" stop code.

 If the break stop code appears after a key in a map, in place of that key's value, the map is not well-formed.